cozy/cozy-stack/docs/jobs.md

 #### Permissions

 To use this endpoint, an application needs a permission on the type `io.cozy.triggers` for the verb `DELETE`.

-Also, for konnector trigger, any application sharing the same doctype permissions as the konnector launched by the trigger will be granted the permissions to delete the trigger, even without permissions on the `io.cozy.triggers` doctype.
+A konnector can also call this endpoint for one of its triggers (no permission required).

 ### GET /jobs/triggers